By: Maralee McKee, Manners Mentor

 These tips will help you get the most from your meal:

 ~Make reservations.
 Make reservations.
 Make reservations.
-Make them in mid-January.
-Nope, I’m not kidding.
+Make them weeks early if at all possible.

 ~When making reservations early, make them in person, and pick out the table where you would like to sit.
 The one by the big bay window?
 The one in the romantic corner?
 You decide and let her know during dinner that you came in January and picked out the table.
 She’ll be impressed!

 ~For added romance, hand-deliver flowers to the restaurant earlier in the day and have them waiting for her when you arrive.

 ~Ask her whether she’d like you to surprise her and choose the restaurant or there’s somewhere she wants to go in particular.
 Sometimes people want to try the new place everyone is talking about.
 Sometimes people want to go back to a place they went when they were first dating.
 Sometimes they want formal.
 Sometimes they want casual.
 Talk.
 Ask.
 Inquire.
 It doesn’t make it any less romantic.
 It makes the meal something in particular to look forward to.